diodesign/diosix/README.md

 docker run -ti --rm diosix
 ```

-Press `Control-a` and `c` to escape to the emulator.
-Run the monitor command `quit` to exit the simulation and the container.
+Press `Control-a` and `x` to exit to the emulator and shut down the container.

 ### Build Diosix from scratch <a name="fromscratch"></a>